 I lived at the same place for the first twenty-five years of my life.
 But ever since I moved away from my home farm, I have not lived in the same place long enough to reap rewards from the fruit trees that I planted.

-We harvested and preserved so much fruit from our farm, and we also kept big bags of apples in our root cellar for months, for fresh eating and baking.
+We harvested and preserved so much fruit from our farm, and we also stored large bags of apples in our root cellar for months, perfect for fresh eating and for baking cozy desserts like this PA Dutch apple crumb pie all winter long.

-Affiliate links with other items you may need...
+Affiliate links to other items you may need...

 AMAZON DISCLOSURE: I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 If you click on the link to make a purchase, I may earn a small commission at no extra cost to you.
 Thank you.